jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-02/rq-chapter-02.md

   b.
 Red Hat and Suse
   c.
 Red Hat and Debian
   d.
 Debian and Ubuntu
-1) Name the oldest independent (non-enterprise) Linux distro still in use
+1) Name the oldest independent, not corporate backed, Linux distro discussed in this chapter?
   a.
 Suse
   b.
 Red Hat
   c.
 Ubuntu